callumflack/callum-flack-design/pages/about.md

 # A team you can talk to

 We believe that the quality of the connections between digital design and code is the key to creating seamless web interfaces.
 We can help you design a digital brand, its user experience and information structure.
-And we can build it too. {.Text-xl .text-gray-dark .mb-0 .w-5/6}
+And we can build it too. {.Text-xl .text-gray-dark .mb-0 .hu:w-5/6 .su:w-full}

 <!-- The difference isn't obvious until it is. -->